The Bankrate promise

 How much does earthquake insurance cost?

 Earthquake insurance cost varies greatly, depending on your location and other factors.
 As you might imagine, the closer you are to a significant fault or fracking site, the higher your premium.
-For states where there isn’t a great deal of seismic activity, you may pay between $100 and $300 annually, but states with more frequent tremblers may see premiums in the four digits.
+This means that homeowners in lower-risk areas will pay significantly less than homeowners in high-risk areas.

 Is earthquake insurance worth it?